-The announcement made on 18 April 2021 by an initial 12 clubs, including six from England, that they are signing up to new closed shop European Super League has been met with widespread outrage.
+The announcement made on 18 April 2021 by an initial 12 clubs, including six from England, that they had signed up to new closed shop European Super League was met with widespread outrage.
 With promotions and relegations for the founding clubs prohibited, the move is the final nail in the competitiveness of a sport whose monopolisation by a few clubs has accelerated since the the Sky Sports/Premier League/Champions League era began in 1992–3.

 That it has been incentivised or accelerated by the sport having lost 15% of income during the past year of ‘lockdown’ is fairly well understood.
 What is not well understood, however, is that economic crises (recessions/contractions) under capitalism are inevitable (they tend to strike roughly every 10 years); that the necessary resolution to each crisis is the tendency towards the monopolisation of industry; and, most importantly, that this tendency is being accelerated by the ongoing automation revolution — which is abolishing the source of profit (capital’s exploitation of commodity-producing labour) and sending capitalism ever-closer to its final crisis.

 Briefly: as a profit-based system, capitalism must continue to accumulate more and more capital by maximising profits.
 Profits need to rise each year to attract more investment, otherwise companies shrink, become uncompetitive and go bankrupt.
 To raise profits, continual innovation is required to raise productivity.
 This means the total machinery (capital) employed tends to rise relative to the amount of labour employed.
 But the exploitation of commodity-producing labour is the source of profit.
 The more capital-biased the ratio of capital-to-labour becomes, the harder it becomes for labour to reproduce and expand capital yet further; yet the necessary reaction to each recession is to intensify this contradiction further by raising the productivity of labour, thereby restoring accumulation and raising the rate of profit.
+An economic recession is needed to induce panic-selling and therefore cheaper innovation and mergers.
 In the long run, though, the rate of profit (even though the mass of profit rises absolutely) tends to fall — and historically to zero, along with GDP and interest rates, and commodity prices.

 Football is like any other industry operating under capitalism.
 Just as the likes of Amazon, Facebook, Apple and a few other multi- and trans-national corporations have monopolised their respective industries, so a small number of ‘elite’ clubs have monopolised football.
 Assets, which include the world’s most expensive footballers in this case, must be hoarded by a relative few, killing off competition.